rusticlion/Manastorm/manastorm_codebase_dump.md

                     slotX - textWidth / 2, -- Center text
                     slotY - verticalRadii[i] - 15) -- Position above the orbit
             end

+            -- Re-draw tokens so they sit on top of the just-drawn orbit / arc graphics (maintains depth vs wizard) if slot.active and #slot.tokens > 0 then for j, tokenData in ipairs(slot.tokens) do
+                    local token = tokenData.token
+                    if token and token.status ~= Constants.TokenStatus.RETURNING and token.status ~= Constants.TokenStatus.DISSOLVING then
+                        -- token.orbitAngle was set earlier in the first pass through tokens local normalizedAngle = (token.orbitAngle or 0) % (math.pi * 2)
+                        local tokenLayer = (normalizedAngle >= 0 and normalizedAngle <= math.pi) and "front" or "back"

+                        if tokenLayer == layer then
+                            if token.status == Constants.TokenStatus.CHANNELED or token.status == Constants.TokenStatus.SHIELDING then
+                                manaPool:drawToken(token)
+                            end
+                        end
+                    end
+                end
+            end
         end -- End of drawing orbits only on 'back' pass

         -- NEW: Draw the BOTTOM half of the orbit ellipse during the "front" layer pass